Buenos Aires Rowing Club: Background

 Rowing was introduced in Argentina by British immigrants in the 1870s.
 A group of enthusiasts joined the port of Buenos Aires with Tigre (then named "Las Conchas") in about 3 hours.
 The first rowing clubs were Buenos Aires Rowing Club (established in 1873) and the Club de Regatas La Marina (1876), both located in the capital city while the first official regatta was held on December 8, 1873, with representatives from different countries taking part of it.
 President Domingo Sarmiento was one of the notable personalities that attended the event.

-Despite of being a difficult access place, Tigre had optimal conditions to the practise of rowing.
-Because of that, the BARC members set a precarious box there to storage their boats to be used on weekends.
+Despite being a difficult place to access, Tigre had optimal conditions to the practise of rowing.
+Because of that, the BARC members set a precarious box there to store their boats to be used on weekends.

 The practise of rowing spread with the establishment of a third club, Rosario Rowing Club (sited in the homonymous city) in Santa Fe Province, 1887.

 The yellow fever epidemic on Buenos Aires and the development of the railway network in the country were two factors that substantially influenced rowing clubs originally established in Buenos Aires to set their locations in Tigre, where they soon moved.

 Fifteen years after being formed, the British-origin members of BARC separated from the institution to form their own institution, Tigre Boat Club (the first of that district) in 1888.
 In December 1901, the Argentine Rowing Association ("Asociación Argentina de Remo") is founded, with the six clubs existing by then: Buenos Aires Rowing Club, Club de Regatas La Marina, Tigre Boat Club, Club de Remo Teutonia (founded by the German community), Campana Boat Club and Club de Regatas Bella Vista.